mggvroom/ceg2410-s25-mggvroom/Self-Hosted.md

 how server access is being restricted depending on service

-- port 22 is only access by the administartion from my home ip and wrightstate ip.
+- Port 22 is only accessible by the administration from my home IP and Wright State IP.

-- port 9000 is access by anyone including the administartion from anywhere so they could connect to my site.
+- Port 9000 is accessible by anyone, including the administration, from anywhere, so they could connect to my site.

 controlling remote server administration vs using the application this should reflect your Security Groups / Network ACLs / system level firewalls & management access your software allows

-- SG has port 22 inbound only from my home and wrightstate ip. it also has port 9000 inbound from any ip that want to connect to my site.
+- SG has port 22, inbound only from my home and Wright State IP.
+Port 9000 is accessible to anyone.

-- NACL has port 22 inbound and outbound from my home and wrightstate ip. it also had port 9000 inbound and outbounf from any ip.
+- NACL has port 9000, 22 inbound and outbound from my home and Wright State IP.
+Port 9000  is accessible to anyone.

-- I didn't configure system lebel firewalls.
+- I didn't configure system-level firewalls.

 screenshots demonstrating different user type access rights

-- Here a screenshot showing the users I created and the admin
+- Here is a screenshot showing the users I created and the admin

   <img width="1497" height="558" alt="image" src="https://github.com/user-attachments/assets/abdf6fd4-5887-4f7d-aaf6-6ef470aedd38" />
 ----------------------------------------------------------------------------------

-- users permission are only given by the admin
+- Users' permissions are only given by the admin

 <img width="1492" height="764" alt="image" src="https://github.com/user-attachments/assets/027f7c62-6a62-4171-8495-0246478a615c" />